Azure/azure-quickstart-templates/101-managed-application/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This sample template deploys a managed application along with a managed application definition that contains a single storage account as a resource.
-This application demonstrates an ability to create customized default view for the application: customizing application overview header and description.
+This sample template deploys a Service catalog managed application definition that creates a single storage account as an application resource.
+The application definition demostrates how you can customize default application overview: header and description.

 [To learn more about managed applications click here](https://docs.microsoft.com/en-us/azure/managed-applications/overview)

 This template deploys a Service catalog managed application definition first, after that uses this application definition to  deploy a managed application.